Q: How can I prepare for the reading and writing required at ACSC?

 1) Foreign officer must show military orders assigning them to the location in the US.

-2) Student must be listed on orders (or have an affidavit stating that they are authorized to travel to the US with the officer).
+2) Child must be listed on orders (or have an affidavit stating that they are authorized to travel to the US with the officer).

 4) Provide any previous school record showing current grade - must be translated to English.
-If no previous grade, student will be enrolled where they are age appropriate.
+If no previous grade, the child will be enrolled where they are age appropriate.

-5) Show current lease with on base housing listing the student as authorized resident.
+5) Show current lease with on base housing listing the child as authorized resident.

 Children will be enrollment coded as 1MB.